kha7iq/pingme/README.md

 Contributions, issues and feature requests are welcome!<br/>Feel free to check [issues page](https://github.com/kha7iq/pingme/issues).
 You can also take a look at the [contributing guide](https://github.com/kha7iq/pingme/blob/master/CONTRIBUTING.md).

-## Show your support

-Give a ⭐️  if you like this project!

-Fork it ⚙️

-Make it better 🕶️

 ## Acknowledgments